Before moving to Latvia, one of the first questions I wanted to ask as a native English speaker was “Will I be able to get by in Latvia with English?”

 “Angliski, lūdzu” – “English please”

-I have a friend who has been here a bit longer than me.
-He’s a Canadian ex-pat, and he often explains nicely (in English) that he’s going to try speaking in Latvian, and when he does – those he speaks to are far more forgiving of any mistakes, and often welcome the interaction and attempts to speak the native language.
+I have a friend who’s been here a bit longer than me.
+He’s a Canadian expat, and he often explains nicely (in English) that he’s going to try speaking in Latvian.
+When he does, those he speaks to are far more forgiving of any mistakes, and often welcome the interaction and attempts to speak the native language.
 Sadly, my own Latvian skills aren’t good enough for that yet.

 For those who aren’t here yet, there are books such as the “Teach Yourself” series, a couple of half-decent iPhone/iPad apps (not familiar with Android options I’m afraid), websites which can give you a quick intro and enough to get by and there are also classes for those who wish to spend a bit more to learn.